 The general rule is that you can only include unsecured debts in Bankruptcy.
-Because a mortgage is secured against your house this debt cannot therefore be added.
+Because a mortgage is secured against your property this debt cannot therefore be added.
 However there may be times when this rule does not apply.

-Given this we investigate what happens to your mortgage if you go bankrupt and whether mortgage debt can ever be included in bankruptcy.
+Given this we explain what happens to your mortgage if you go bankrupt and under what circumstances this type of debt could be added.

-How do I continue paying my mortgage in bankruptcy?
+How do I pay my mortgage if I am Bankrupt?

 Because your mortgage is a secured debt it is not included in Bankruptcy.
-This means that you will have to keep paying your mortgage payments each month even while you are bankrupt.
+This means that you will have to keep paying your mortgage payments each month.
 If you do not then your house will be at risk of being repossessed.

 They way you keep up your mortgage payments is that they are included in your list of allowed living expenses.
-You will always be allowed to make these payments from your income before you have to pay anything towards the debts included in your bankruptcy.
+You will always be able to use your income to make these payments before you have to pay anything towards your debts.

-In this sense, going bankrupt will actually make it easier for you to pay your mortgage as you no longer have to feel under any pressure to use your mortgage money to pay your other unsecured debts.
+In this sense this solution will actually make it easier for you to pay your mortgage as you no longer have to feel under any pressure to use your mortgage money to pay your other unsecured debts.

-Will my house be at risk once I am bankrupt?
+Will my house be at risk after I go Bankrupt?

-If you do not keep up with your mortgage payments your house will be at risk of repossession by your mortgage lender even though you are bankrupt.
+BMD Tip: If you do not keep up with your mortgage payments your house will be at risk of repossession by your mortgage lender.
 Bankruptcy does not give you any protection from this.

 What if there is a lot of equity in my property?